SMA-welding-tips

 However when dealing with penetration, one can find different conclusions from different authors.

 Some argue that with electrode negative penetration is shallow, making it suitable to weld thin sheet metal.
-Other authors write that electrode negative produces deep, narrow weld beads.

-If the electrode size is changed, to compare penetration at the same current level, then the current density in the electrode changes, which again changes conditions so that the results are not comparable.
+If to compare penetration at the same current level, the electrode size is changed, then the current density in the electrode changes.

 Our practical SMA-welding-tip or suggestion, if penetration and weld shape is important, is to conduct two independent sets of tests to decide which polarity to select.

 Provided that the electrode cover supports both polarities, the electrode size and the current level should be selected for each polarity to produce an acceptable weld.
-Then shape and penetration should be examined in macro sections, see Weld Macro, to determine which of them is more suitable to the intended application.

 SMA-welding-tips on Electrode Classification